“A phenomenon in a land full of phenomena.”

 Hebrew Israelites are people of color, mostly African Americans, who believe they are genealogical descendants of the ancient Israelites.
 They differentiate themselves from Jews, though they often practice Hebraic customs associated with Judaism, such as Sabbath observance and male circumcision.
 The more radical Hebrew Israelite groups claim that they are the authentic Jews and that “white” Jews are nothing more than imposters, possibly descendants of the Khazars.
 There is no historical evidence to support this claim.

-No. They claim descent from the Tribe of Judah, which was not one of the so-called Ten Lost Tribes.
+No. They claim descent primarily from the tribe of Judah, which was not one of the 10 Lost Tribes.
 There were 12 tribes of ancient Israel, named for each of Jacob’s sons; Judah and Benjamin were part of the Kingdom of Judah (Southern Kingdom) and thus not “lost” when the Assyrians conquered the Kingdom of Israel (Northern Kingdom) in around 720 BCE.
-Anyway, scholars consider the Ten Lost Tribes to be a myth.
+Anyway, scholars consider the Lost Tribes to be a myth.

 No. The Beta Israel—sometimes referred to as Falashas, though this term means “foreigners” in Amharic and is considered derogatory—and the African Hebrew Israelites are completely separate communities of Africans living in Israel.
 The Beta Israel are considered Jewish according to halacha (Jewish law), while the African Hebrew Israelites are not.